Short Makalu Base Camp Trek

 Short Makalu Base Camp Trek safety measures

-Safety is an important part of the Short Makalu Base Camp Trek, and being aware of a few key measures can make your journey much smoother.
-With the right preparation, a steady pace, and guidance from an experienced trek leader, you can enjoy the trek confidently.
+Safety is an important part of the Makalu Base Camp Short Trek, and being aware of a few key measures can make your journey much smoother.
+With the right preparation, and guidance from an experienced trek leader, you can enjoy the trek confidently.
 Following simple precautions helps you focus on the mountains, the views and the amazing experience without unnecessary stress.
 Here are some safety measures to be taken care of:

 • Walk slowly and take regular breaks to help your body adjust to a higher altitude.